-Below is a list of the main items that work packages are used on a program or project.
-These items allow the program manager to more efficiently manage the work that needs to be accomplished to meet goals and objectives.
+Below is a list of the main work packages used on a program or project.
+These items allow the program manager to more efficiently manage the work needed to meet goals and objectives.

 - Work Breakdown Structure (WBS): Work packages are the smallest unit of work and the lowest level that a project can be broken down into to develop a Work Breakdown Structure (WBS).